JavascriptDon/Project-Moon/README.md

 cd Project-Moon
 ```
-...then install dependencies before running the application in development mode.
+...then open index.html file before running the project in browser and bob's your uncle!

 ```
-# Install Dependencies
+# Open Index.html
- npm i

-# Run the application
-npm start
+ index.html
 ```

-Navigate to localhost:3000.
-You should see your app running.
-Edit a component file in src, save it, and reload the page to see your changes

 ## Deployed: 🤯